purseclab/PGFuzz/README.md

 (I just changed these main functions' name to main_1.)

 ### 7) Manually copy a list of *.o files after 5)
-Paste the list into any text editor and then get rid of "End of Line" (EOL) In my case, I used 'notepad'.
+Paste the list into any text editor and then get rid of "End of Line" (EOL) <br>
+In my case, I used 'notepad'.
 Open notepad -> Edit -> Blank operations -> select "EOL to Space"